Harald-U/istio-handson/workshop/exercise2.md

 We will use Istio 1.4 and I have written a [blog](https://haralduebele.blog/2019/11/21/installing-istio-1-4-new-version-new-methods/) about installing it.

-In this exercise we will use 2 yaml files instead to install Istio into cluster.
-This is equivalent to a istioctl installation of the demo profile.
+In this exercise we will use 2 yaml files instead to install Istio into the cluster.
+This is equivalent to an istioctl installation of the demo profile.
 I have removed the istio-egressgateway (we don't use that) and have modified the telemetry services (used in a later exercise) to use NodePorts.

 1. Execute the following command: